algorand/java-algorand-sdk/README.md

 # Testing

 Many cross-SDK tests are defined in [algorand-sdk-testing](https://github.com/algorand/algorand-sdk-testing/).
-Some are integration tests wit additional dependencies.
+Some are integration tests with additional dependencies.
 These dependencies are containerized in a docker file, which can be executed with `make docker-test`.

 It is occasionally useful to run locally, or against alternate integration branches.
 To do this:
 1. Install feature files for your test branch "./run_integration_tests.sh -feature-only -test-branch <branch here>"